Below, find short descriptions about accessibility in Sulawesi.

 Access at KAMBIRA

-Getting down to the baby grave tree is only possible via a long flight of stairs, but can be organised also for wheelchair users when the whether is dry.
+Getting down to the baby grave tree is only possible via stairs.
+The steps are flat but long.

 Access at LEMO AND LONDA